The Best Disk Cloning Software of 2026 [Free/Paid]

 2. Change Boot Order

-If you don’t find the option, you can find the BIOS/UEFI guide of your motherboard model on the internet.
-Once, you have changed the boot order, you just save the settings and reboot.
+If you don’t find the option, you can see the BIOS/UEFI guide for your motherboard model on the internet.
+Once you have changed the boot order, you just save the settings and reboot.
 You’ll now boot into your system from the new or upgraded drive with the same files and operating system.
 However, if you face any issues, the comment section is always open for you.

 I hope this helps!